 How can I find out if you’re available on my wedding day?
 Check my availability calendar!
 It's updated in real-time.

 Do you accept LGBTQ+ clients?
-I wish nobody ever had to ask this question - but YES!
+Of course!
 Lemonade Photography welcomes all kinds of families and supports all kinds of love.

 How far in advance should I book with you?
 For weddings, I recommend booking at least 9 months in advance, before my calendar fills up, especially if you’re getting married on a summer Friday or Saturday.
 However, I usually have a handful of dates open for last-minute bookings; check my availability calendar for your date!
 I accept bookings up to 2 years in advance.
 You must have a date and venue locked in to book with me.